MattPanH/Coffee-Shop-Sales_Data-Analysis-with-Python/Project Introduction.md

 There is a large coffee shop chain, who want to expand their loyalty program by including product discounts and targeted advertising.
 For this they require a deeper understanding of their customer base and their customers’ buying patterns.
-They have provided some transaction data for us to review and make initial recommendations.
+They have provided some transaction data for me to review and make initial recommendations.

 The following questions were considered in my data analysis:
 <br/> 1) What kinds of products generate the most sales?